 Picture

-I find it ironic that the dictator responsible for the white terror massacre and unrightful imprisonment of prisoners here (Chiang Kai-shek) is still proudly displayed on a pedestal here.
+I find it ironic that the dictator responsible for the white terror massacre and unjust imprisonment of prisoners here (Chiang Kai-shek) is still proudly displayed on a pedestal here.
+There are also quite a few abandoned buildings and cells that you can explore.

 Picture